run-ai/docs/docs/admin/config/advanced-cluster-config.md

 ### Use nodeSelectorTerms Flag

-To include or exclude specific node from running worklaods within a cluster managed by Run:ai, use the `nodeSelectorTerms` flag.
+To include or exclude specific nodes from running workloads within a cluster managed by Run:ai, use the `nodeSelectorTerms` flag.
+For additional details, see [Kubernetes nodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector).

 Label the nodes using the below: